SaeedAbdelWahab/DeployingWebSite/README.md

 # DeployingWebSite

-## Step 1 after configuring the instance to ssh using the instructions given, update all the packages using these 2 commands
+## Step 1 After configuring the instance to ssh using the instructions given, Update all the packages using these 2 commands

 ```ssh
 $sudo apt-get update
 $sudo apt-get upgrade
 ````

-## Step 2 change the default ssh port to 2200 instead of 22
+## Step 2 Change the default ssh port to 2200 instead of 22
 That is done by three steps.
 First edit the sshd config file by running the command `$sudo nano /etc/ssh/sshd_config` and change the default port to 2200 instead of 22.
 The second step is to *change the firewall settings from the lightsail website by adding a custom port besides the two ports of SSH and HTTP to listen on port 2200 and be tcp*.
 And finally run the command `$sudo service sshd restart`.

 ## Step 3 Configure the firewall